CampbellCrowley/TraX-Website-Public/docs/outlines/view-recordings.md

 # Viewing Recorded Data Outline
 This document outlines features and general layout for allowing users to analyze the data they recorded at an earlier time.
-This document is mostly a guideline and is open for discussion.
+This document is mostly a guideline and is open for discussion, and is subject to change.

 Features with `(F)` are less important, or intended to be added later in the future.
 Features with `(?)` are undecided on whether they should be implemented/important.